 Annie Schultz

-Annie Schultz who completed her Ph.D. in the philosophy of education in August 2022 at the School of Education at Loyola University, Chicago, received a grant for “Things of Beauty: Aesthetics for Environmental Education,” which examines aesthetic and art education’s relationship to ecology and how aesthetics can inform a moral relationship to nonhuman others and the natural environment.
-Little work has thoroughly examined the relationship between aesthetics and education for ecological awareness.
-As a result, non-human others and the natural environment are not epistemically positioned as agents of value.
-Annie writes:
+Research, 2022, Grantee Link >Annie Schultz, who completed her Ph.D. in the philosophy of education in August 2022 at the School of Education at Loyola University, Chicago, received a grant for “Things of Beauty: Aesthetics for Environmental Education,” which examined aesthetic and art education’s relationship to ecology and how aesthetics could inform a moral relationship to nonhuman others and the natural environment.
+Little work heretofore had examined the relationship between aesthetics and education for ecological awareness.
+As a result, nonhuman others and the natural environment were not epistemically positioned as agents of value.
+Annie’s project aimed to remedy that this gap “by examining the role that aesthetics broadly and beauty in particular have to play in ecological consciousness.”

 In this paper, I explore the connection between thinking artistically and thinking ecologically.
 I argue for appreciation as a useful way to relate to the nonhuman and a more ethical attitude.
 I argue that an aesthetic appreciation of natural environments and nonhuman others is different than an experience mediated through scientific or factual considerations; it is grounded in immediate perceptual experience and has more to do with emotion and imagination than with intellectual aims.
 But this, I argue, is an important part of developing an appreciation that ultimately leads to respect and ethical treatment.